danvergara/dblab/README.md

       --limit uint                        Size of the result set for the table content query (should be greater than zero, otherwise the app will error out) (default 100)
       --pass string                       Password for user
       --port string                       Server port
-      --schema string                     Database schema (optional for postgres and oracle only) --socket string                     Path to a Unix socket file --ssh-host string                   SSH Server Hostname/IP
+      --save-as string                    Save the connection as a named profile for later reuse --schema string                     Database schema (optional for postgres and oracle only) --socket string                     Path to a Unix socket file --ssh-host string                   SSH Server Hostname/IP